-- Our Teaching Seminar, now officially listed with the Registrar as CTL 501, offers graduate students a transcripted seminar in which to design courses informed by current scholarship and cutting-edge research while reflecting on and developing their work as teachers.
+- McGraw's Teaching Seminar, now officially listed with the Registrar as CTL 501, offers graduate students a transcripted seminar in which to design courses informed by current scholarship and cutting-edge research while reflecting on and developing their work as teachers.

 - The Teaching Transcript Program provides a credential that reflects one's commitment to teaching for the academic job market.
 The flexible curriculum includes pedagogy workshops, a class visit, and culminates in writing a syllabus and a statement of teaching philosophy.